-Lawsuit Filed To Block White House Appointment To Head Consumer Watchdog
+Lawsuit Filed To Block White House Pick To Head Consumer Watchdog

 Updated at 1 a.m.
 ET